debd/kinect-carousel/README.md

 # kinect-carousel

 Little experiment to control an image carousel with a Kinect.
+Demonstration video coming soon.

 ## Credits